Dynamical Analysis of the EIP-1559 Ethereum Fee Market

 Users typically transact on the Ethereum chain through \textit{wallets}, which provide fee estimation and generate transaction parameters such as the gas limit and data payload (e.g., inputs and names of function calls for smart contract interactions).
 In the current, first-price auction-based fee market, wallets typically provide fee estimation by computing statistics from historical transaction inclusion, e.g., the median fee paid by any transaction over the last 200 blocks.
 While wallet behaviors in 1559 are not currently known, we use the following design:

-\begin{itemize}[leftmargin=*] \item When the previous block was not close to full (less than 90\% gas used), the wallet sets the fee cap parameter $f$ to a fixed value derived from the base fee (we use three times the current base fee) and the premium $p$ to the commonly agreed $\epsilon$ miner marginal cost.
-We guarantee that fee cap covers at least the premium by setting a lower bound. \item When the previous block was close to full (above 90\% gas used), the wallet adds an increment to the average tip recorded in the previous block, inducing competition between users while base fee matches the new demand. \end{itemize}
+\begin{itemize}[leftmargin=*] \item When the previous block was not close to full (less than 90\% gas used), the wallet sets the fee cap parameter $f$ to a fixed value derived from the basefee (we use three times the current basefee) and the premium $p$ to the commonly agreed $\epsilon$ miner marginal cost.
+We guarantee that fee cap covers at least the premium by setting a lower bound. \item When the previous block was close to full (above 90\% gas used), the wallet adds an increment to the average tip recorded in the previous block, inducing competition between users while basefee matches the new demand. \end{itemize}